South Sydney District Rugby League Club Proposed

 The genesis of all of all of the clubs traces back to early meetings in the current Australian test cricketer Victor Trumper's shop.
 Trumper is one of the most important figures in the club's formation.
 Along with Billy Cann, Ed 'Son' Fry, Arthur 'Ash' Hennessy, who had played for South Sydney Rugby Union winning the 1905 premiership and played in matches against the All Blacks.

 The spirt of the Rugby revolution was strong in Hennessy.
 In August it was discussed that the "All Golds" New Zealand team could play matches against club teams from South Sydney, Eastern Suburbs and Glebe, but they finally settled on a NSW team.
-In early spring 1907, soon after the formation of the NSWRL on 8th of August 1907, as Rugby players and friends assessed the impact of the breakaway movement, where NSW had just played the touring All Golds, and the signing of superstar Dally Messenger who was asked to join the All Golds tour of the Northern Union areas of England, Hennessy sent out a circular to all Rugby Union clubs in the South Sydney district, convening a meeting at his home, in 9 Chapman St, Surry Hills, in September 1907.
+Soon after the formation of the NSWRL on 8th of August 1907, as Rugby players and friends assessed the impact of the breakaway movement, where NSW had just played the touring All Golds, and the signing of superstar Dally Messenger who was asked to join the All Golds tour of the Northern Union areas of England.

 The response was underwhelming.
 Only four men attended, Hennessy, S. George Ball, Johnny McGrath and Billy Cann.
 Ed "Son" Fry was there in spirit, not being able to attend due to prior commitments.
 As George Ball recalls "It was there and then decided that the four at the meeting with "Son" Fry should organise and endeavour to promote a club in South Sydney."